DhruvKumar-Patel98/Website-Monitor/README.md

 # Website Monitor

 Website Monitor is a Django-based application that tracks website uptime and downtime, logs response times, and provides real-time notifications via SMS and email.
-Built with Celery and Redis for handling background tasks and PostgreSQL for data storage, this project enables efficient and scalable website performance monitoring.
+Built with Celery and Redis for handling background tasks and SQLite for data storage, this project enables efficient and scalable website performance monitoring.

 ## Features